elsnera/Cpre-288-Final-Project/README.md

 # Cpre-288-Final-Project
-Final project for Embedded Systems class at Iowa State University This code was developed in Code Composser Studio and Visual Studio for Iowa States CyBot.
+Final project for Embedded Systems class at Iowa State University.

+This code was developed in Code Composser Studio and Visual Studio for Iowa States CyBot.

 To run: